-The principal mitigation of the counterparty risk on a foreign currency trade is the rigour of the counterparty selection and monitoring process.
+The principal mitigation of the counterparty risk on investment assets including foreign currency trades is the rigour of the counterparty selection and monitoring process.
 Trades are only executed with approved counterparties, who have satisfied requirements in terms of market capability and credit standing.
-The list of potential counterparties is subject to approval and monitoring by the manager as part of their oversight of risks.
+The list of potential counterparties is subject to approval and monitoring by advisors and investment managers as part of the oversight of risks.
 Subject to overriding requirements as the Fund's fiduciary agent to demonstrate best execution, they will assess and choose the preferred counterparty from the list for any particular trade against the following criteria: